Curriculum Overview and Policy

 • Teachers discuss their mathematics teaching regularly in year group planning meetings, sharing teaching ideas and classroom experiences in detail and working together to improve their practice.

-In the Foundation Stage, children are given the opportunity to develop their understanding of counting, number and numerical patterns through a combination of short, formal teaching sessions as well as a range of planned purposeful play situations.
+In the Foundation Stage, children are given the opportunity to develop their understanding of counting, number and numerical patterns through a combination of short, formal teaching sessions followed by adult led group tasks, alongside opportunities to further explore independently throughout continuous provision.

 In mathematics it is crucial to incorporate precise mathematical language into every lesson.
 Through weekly planning, teachers plan the key vocabulary to be learnt to ensure a secure understanding throughout the topic.
 Key vocabulary is also implemented through stem sentences to effectively structure learning and understanding.
 Vocabulary and stem sentences are discussed at the beginning of the lesson and repeated throughout, and are used when recapping prior learning from previous topics.
 Teachers will use and display these during teaching and on Maths working walls to encourage children to use the mathematical language accurately.
 The working walls consolidate and reinforce children’s knowledge and aid their learning further.
 These are updated regularly to adhere to the current topic and are consistent across the whole school.
 The working walls also display the learning objective, examples of work, reasoning and problem-solving questions and a numeracy for life challenges which provides examples of how the topic can be applied to real life.